Last Updated: April 8, 2022

 - : Only circle of the moon druids should grapple, and when they do so, they should use a form with an attack that grapples on a hit.
 Unfortunately, while using Wild Shape your own skill modifiers don’t apply and you typically don’t have hands to initiate a grapple using the normal way, so few of the typical optimization tricks apply.
 Applying Disadvantage can still keep enemies from escaping your grapple, but that can be hard to accomplish without help while using Wild Shape.
 You could cast Hex before you jump into Wild Shape, but maintaining Concentration is often difficult due to your forms’ typically low AC and relatively poor stats.

 - : Unfortunately, monks are built around Dexterity, so they’re typically terrible at grappling.
-Way of the Astral Self presents an exception by allowing you to grapple using Wisdom, and you can do so with 10-foot reach, which most grapplers can’t replicate.
+Way of the Astral Self presents an exception by allowing you to grapple using Wisdom.
 You also get Extra Attack.

 - : The best version of Extra Attack, going up to 4 attacks with a single Action before you consider Action Surge.
 The Fighter is the only class that gets Unarmed on their list of Fighting Style options, and while d4 damage isn’t great it’s still a nice addition to a grapple builds.
 The Eldritch Knight can cast buffs like Enlarge/Reduce to get Advantage on Strength checks and raise your size to large, and the Rune Knight’s Giant’s Might grants Advantage on Athletics Checks and can get you up to Huge size at high levels, allowing you to grapple anything in the game.